(see also Leukemias.)

 Multiple myeloma is the most common primary malignant bone tumor but is often considered a marrow cell tumor within the bone rather than a bone tumor.
-It is of hematopoietic derivation (see Multiple Myeloma) and occurs mostly in older adults.
+It is of hematopoietic derivation (see also Multiple Myeloma) and occurs mostly in older adults.
 Tumor development and progression is usually multicentric and often involves the bone marrow so diffusely that bone marrow aspiration is diagnostic.
 Imaging studies usually show sharply circumscribed lytic lesions or diffuse demineralization.
 Rarely, the lesion can appear as sclerotic or as diffuse osteopenia, especially in a vertebral body.
 An isolated single myeloma lesion without systemic marrow involvement is called a plasmacytoma.
 Certain bony lesions respond quite well to radiation therapy.

 Osteosarcoma (osteogenic sarcoma) is the 2nd most common primary bone tumor and is highly malignant.
 It is most common among people aged 10 to 25, although it can occur at any age.
 Osteosarcoma produces malignant osteoid (immature bone) from tumor bone cells.
 Osteosarcoma usually develops around the knee (distal femur more often than proximal tibia) or in other long bones, particularly the metaphyseal-diaphyseal area, and may metastasize, usually to lung or other bone.
 Pain and swelling are the usual symptoms.